oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Section 4.18. of {{oauth-security-topics}} provides additional details about the security of in-browser communication flows and the countermeasures that browser-based applications and authorization servers MUST apply to defend against these attacks.

-#### Cross-Site Request Forgery Protections {#pattern-oauth-browser-csrf}

-Browser-based applications MUST prevent CSRF attacks against their redirect URI.
-This can be accomplished by any of the below:

-* using PKCE, and confirming that the authorization server supports PKCE
-* using and verifying unique value for the OAuth `state` parameter to carry a CSRF token
-* if the application is using OpenID Connect, by using and verifying the OpenID Connect `nonce` parameter as described in {{OpenID}}

-See Section 2.1 of {{oauth-security-topics}} for additional details on selecting a proper CSRF defense for the Authorization Code grant type.

-#### Refresh Tokens {#pattern-oauth-browser-rt}

-For browser-based clients, the refresh token is typically a bearer token, unless the application explicitly uses {{DPoP}}.
-As a result, the risk of a leaked refresh token is greater than leaked access tokens, since an attacker may be able to continue using the stolen refresh token to obtain new access tokens potentially without being detectable by the authorization server.

-Authorization servers may choose whether or not to issue refresh tokens to browser-based applications.
-However, in light of the impact of third-party cookie blocking mechanisms, the use of refresh tokens has become significantly more attractive.
-The {{oauth-security-topics}} describes some additional requirements around refresh tokens on top of the recommendations of {{RFC6749}}.
-Applications and authorization servers conforming to this BCP MUST also follow the recommendations in {{oauth-security-topics}}
-around refresh tokens if refresh tokens are issued to browser-based applications.

-In particular, authorization servers:

-* MUST either rotate refresh tokens on each use OR use sender-constrained refresh tokens as described in {{oauth-security-topics}} Section 4.14.2
-* MUST either set a maximum lifetime on refresh tokens OR expire if the refresh token has not been used within some amount of time
-* upon issuing a rotated refresh token, MUST NOT extend the lifetime of the new refresh token beyond the lifetime of the initial refresh token if the refresh token has a preestablished expiration time

-For example:

-* A user authorizes an application, issuing an access token that lasts 10 minutes, and a refresh token that lasts 8 hours
-* After 10 minutes, the initial access token expires, so the application uses the refresh token to get a new access token
-* The authorization server returns a new access token that lasts 10 minutes, and a new refresh token that lasts 7 hours and 50 minutes
-* This continues until 8 hours pass from the initial authorization
-* At this point, when the application attempts to use the refresh token after 8 hours, the request will fail and the application will have to re-initialize an Authorization Code grant type that relies on the user's authentication or previously established session

-Limiting the overall refresh token lifetime to the lifetime of the initial refresh token ensures a stolen refresh token cannot be used indefinitely.

-Authorization servers SHOULD link the lifetime of the refresh token to the user's authenticated session with the authorization server.
-Doing so ensures that when a user logs out, previously issued refresh tokens to browser-based applications become invalid, mimicking a single-logout scenario.
-Authorization servers MAY set different policies around refresh token issuance, lifetime and expiration for browser-based applications compared to other public clients.

 #### Cross-Origin Requests {#pattern-oauth-browser-cors}

 In this scenario, the application sends JavaScript-based requests to the authorization server and the resource server.
 Given the nature of OAuth 2.0, these requests are typically cross-origin, subjecting them to browser-enforced restrictions on cross-origin communication.
-The authorization server and the resource server MUST send proper CORS headers (defined in {{Fetch}}) to ensure that the browser allows the JavaScript application to make the necessary cross-origin requests.
+The authorization server and the resource server MUST send necessary CORS headers (defined in {{Fetch}}) to enable the JavaScript application to make the necessary cross-origin requests.
 Note that in the extraordinary scenario where the browser-based OAuth client runs in the same origin as the authorization server or resource server, a CORS policy is not needed to enable the necessary interaction.

-For the authorization server, a proper CORS configuration is relevant for the token endpoint, where the browser-based application exchanges the authorization code for tokens.
+For the authorization server, the CORS configuration is relevant for the token endpoint, where the browser-based application exchanges the authorization code for tokens.
 Additionally, if the authorization server provides additional endpoints to the application, such as discovery metadata URLs, JSON Web Key Sets, dynamic client registration, revocation, introspection or user info endpoints, these endpoints may also be accessed by the browser-based application.
-Consequentially, the authorization server is responsible for enforcing a proper CORS configuration on these endpoints.
+Consequentially, the authorization server is responsible for supporting CORS on these endpoints.

 This specification does not include guidelines for deciding the concrete CORS policy implementation, which can consist of a wildcard origin or a more restrictive configuration.
 Note that CORS has two modes of operation with different security properties.
 The first mode applies to CORS-safelisted requests, formerly known as simple requests, where the browser sends the request and uses the CORS response headers to decide if the response can be exposed to the client-side execution context.
 For non-CORS-safelisted requests, such as a request with a custom request header, the browser will first check the CORS policy using a preflight.
 The browser will only send the actual request when the server sends their approval in the preflight response.